keepthrifty/keepthrifty.github.io/_drafts/mortgage-math-101.md

 Admittedly, that was on purpose; the actual mathematical formula is a bit gnarly and I didn't want to scare anyone off.

+Here are three ways you can figure out what your mortgage payment is (in order from easiest to most complex):

+### Google it ###

+Thankfully, there are lots of free mortgage payment calculators online.
+Google's got a nice easy one [here][google-mortgage-calculator]

+### Spreadsheet formula ###

-The good news is that Microsoft Excel, Google Drive, and other spreadsheet software hide the details and let you just plug the numbers in.
+Microsoft Excel, Google Drive, and other spreadsheet software give an easy formula to use compute a monthly mortgage payment:

-In spreadsheet formulas, you can get the payment by doing this:

 =PMT(r / 12, N * 12, -P)